 A complete list of communities expected to benefit from the project can be found on the Connected Coast Communities Map.

 What is last-mile connectivity?
 Why isn’t it being completed as part of this project?

 The Connected Coast project provides ‘backbone’ infrastructure only.
 It does not include last-mile connectivity for communities to connect to the high-speed infrastructure.
-Last-mile generally refers to the final leg of telecommunications networks that brings the service to homes and businesses, and providing internet service packages to the customer.
-The last-mile solution will be unique to each community depending on their aspirations, resources and existing connectivity landscape.
-Community-based institutions and ISPs that offer last-mile services will be able to connect directly to that backbone infrastructure.
+Last-mile generally refers to running the cable from a landing site directly to homes and businesses, and providing internet service packages to the customer.
+The last-mile solution may be different in each community depending on their aspirations, resources and existing services.
+Internet Service Providers (ISP) that offer last-mile services will be able to connect directly to Connected Coast backbone infrastructure.

-Network BC is the provincial agency tasked with improving connectivity across the province and are a helpful resource for communities and ISP’s seeking to connect to the backbone infrastructure.
-The Connected Coast project team will keep ISP’s, regional districts and communities informed of important developments and initiatives that may assist them to develop last-mile solutions.
+Network BC is the provincial agency tasked with improving connectivity across the province and are a helpful resource for communities and ISP’s seeking to connect to the Connected Coast backbone infrastructure.
+The Connected Coast project team will work with ISP’s, regional districts, and communities to keep them informed of important developments and initiatives to assist them in developing last-mile solutions.

 I am a supplier/vendor or an Internet Services Provider (ISP), and I would like to be involved in this project.
 Who do I contact?

 The Connected Coast team is collecting the names of local suppliers, vendors and ISPs.
-Currently, the project is in its initial planning stages and we are still determining the project scope and requirements.
-Please send the name of your organization, services provided and contact information to firstname.lastname@example.org or email@example.com as all information will be collected and kept for use as the project moves closer to construction.
+Please send the name of your organization, services provided and contact information to email@example.com as all information will be collected and kept for use as the project moves closer to construction.

 Why are you using a sub-sea cable?